SINGER | SONGWRITER

 Joanelle, a humanitarian was invited by His Holiness Dalai Lama to speak on half of Indigenous Women and Sacred Water of Life as well as sing traditional Indigenous songs for His Holiness the 14th Dalai Lama on his 80th Birthday at the Honda Center, July 5 & 6.
 2015.

 Her POP single, “Come and Get your Love Boy” the premier single co-written by Joanelle Romero and Ron Tyson; produced by Ron Tyson of The Temptations has cleared the first round of Grammy Nominations 2002 in four categories.
 Record of the Year, Song of the Year, Best New Artist, Best Pop Female Performance.

-Romero has opened for notable artists as Rick Danko of The Band, Kris Kristofferson, Stevie Wonder, Eric Anderson, John Trudell, Paul Butterfield, Tin Machine, Freddie Fender, Ritchie Havens and Roseanne Cash.
+Romero has opened for notable artists as Rick Danko of The Band, Kris Kristofferson, Stevie Wonder, Eric Andersen, John Trudell, Paul Butterfield, Tin Machine, Freddy Fender, Ritchie Havens and Rosanne Cash.

 BILLBOARD MAGAZINE featured ROMERO prominently in the first-ever special issue focusing on contemporary American Indian music.
 Since then Billboard Magazine has included JOANELLE ROMERO in every summer issue in their Native American Music interviews.

 Joanelle’s mother, an actress was featured on several Elvis Presley films and would bring Joanelle to the set (age 9) she would hang out at the MGM lot with the King himself, Elvis Presley and sang with Dr. John & The Night Trippers (at age nine), Paul Butterfield, Rick Danko and Richard Manuel from The Band, Tommy Kaye, Gene Clark from the Byrds, Jesse Ed Davis, Randy Castillo, Solomon Burke (Joanelle’s God-father) and the Legendary Leonard Cohen.
 These mentors and friends of Joanelle’s have been some of the most important recording artists whose legendary achievements stand as hallmarks in the music industry: Their advice, tastes and knowledge were passed on to her.
 These friends inspired and influenced her not only to continue her music and mission but they have profoundly shaped how she creates her sound and writes her lyrics.
 While Joanelle’s music is culturally charged, its themes and songs are universal.